kimfucious/netlify-forms-formik/README.md

 3. Retrieve the reCaptcha response
 4. Submit the reCaptcha response along with the form data.

-To do that, this example leverages the built-in callback functions of `reaptcha` along with some React Hooks.
+To accomplish this, this example leverages the built-in callback functions of `reaptcha` along with some React Hooks.

 The `Reaptcha` block looks like this: